-This Strategic Research and Innovation Agenda for the European food and drink industry was produced in a group effort by the members of the European Technology Platform (ETP) 'Food for Life'.
+This Strategic Research and Innovation Agenda for the European Food Industry was produced in a group effort by the members of the European Technology Platform (ETP) 'Food for Life'.
 The strategy development was preceded by a significant reorganization of the ETP 'Food for Life' that led to a new leadership team being put in place in October of 2015.
-This team formulated a work plan to develop a new Strategic Research and Innovation Agenda (SRIA) by the autumn of 2016.
+This team formulated a work plan to develop a new Strategic Research and Innovation Agenda by the autumn of 2016.

 To develop the Agenda, five scientific working groups were founded, each consisting of recognized experts from industry, academia and research institutions with a proven scientific track record.
 The workgroups met for two full day workshops in January and March of 2016 to develop and recommend new actions to be taken to tackle emerging challenges in the food sector.
 A workshop was held in May of 2016 to further refine the underlying strategy governing the call for action of the new ETP.
-Further revisions were developed in June and July 2016 resulting in a draft SRIA document.
+A further revision was developed by the leadership team in June 2016.